jaredpalmer/formik/docs/tutorial.md

 </Field>
 ```

-React is all about composition, and while we've cut down on a lot of the prop-drilling, we are still repeating ourselves with a `label`, `<Field>`, and `<ErrorMessage>` for each of our inputs.
+React is all about composition, and while we’ve cut down on a lot of the [prop-drilling](https://kentcdodds.com/blog/prop-drilling), we’re still repeating ourselves with a `label`, `<Field>`, and `<ErrorMessage>` for each of our inputs.
 We can do better with an abstraction!
 With Formik, you can and should build reusable input primitive components that you can share around your application.
-Turns out our `<Field>` render-prop component has a sister and her name is `useField` that's going to do the same thing, but via React Hooks!
+Turns out our `<Field>` render-prop component has a sister and her name is `useField` that’s going to do the same thing, but via React Hooks!
 Check this out...

 ```jsx
 import React from 'react';